 Horizontal fences emphasize the size of your property.
 They accentuate the length and width of your plot and may make a small yard look even smaller.
 But they also can help direct a viewer’s glance to a particular feature on the property, like a tree or water arrangement.

 On the flip side, a horizontal fence de-emphasizes the height of your house.
-If you have a single-level home, or a home that you want to appear taller, you may want to stay away from a horizontal fence.
+If you have a single-level home or a home where you want to appear taller, you may want to stay away from a horizontal fence.